-From my experience as a head softball coach, a pitch caller, and from giving instruction to catchers over the years I thought I’d share a few thoughts on a few things in the game of fastpitch softball that I’ve noticed can make a great pitcher—one that has worked her butt off over many years to become great—look not so great, even just plain bad at times.
-And on the other hand when these 3 ‘planets’ align with the great pitcher, championships games are coming!
+From my experience as a head softball coach, a pitch caller, and from giving instruction to catchers over the years, I thought I’d share a few thoughts on a few things in the game of fastpitch softball that I’ve noticed can make a great pitcher—one that has worked hard over many years to become great—look not so great, even just plain bad at times.
+And on the other hand, when these 3 ‘planets’ align with the great pitcher, championships are coming!

-Take for example the softball pitcher Giselle “G” Juarez.
-When I saw her pitch a couple years ago at Arizona State University I quickly noticed she had great, late-breaking spin on her pitches, some of the best I’ve seen around the college game at the time, but then I didn’t hear much more about her in the news or highlights for the rest of the year, so I forgot about her.
+Take, for example, the softball pitcher Giselle “G” Juarez.
+When I saw her pitch a couple of years ago at Arizona State University, I quickly noticed she had great, late-breaking spin on her pitches, some of the best I’ve seen around the college game at the time, but then I didn’t hear much more about her in the news or highlights for the rest of the year, so I forgot about her.
 I didn’t hear about her breaking any records.
 I didn’t see her go far into the end of the season, the playoffs, the World Series, etc., etc.

 3 things that a great pitcher needs to look great as she can be[.]

 - The head coach.
 Since the head coach has control over the pitch calling and the catcher, that will lead into my next two items… but at the very top level a good coach that keeps their cool and gives great advice and enables great bullpen practices makes a huge difference on the queen of the circle, whereas a bad coach can cast a shadow over a great pitcher and cause continual misery and frustration.
 Mediocre head coaches can make a great pitcher look bad.